chaskiq/plain/README.md

 end
 ```

-For other vector search please refer to langchainrb repo https://github.com/andreibondarev/langchainrb#using-vector-search-databases-

-Some environment configuration variables are required:
+For the above configuration some environment configuration variables are required:

 ```bash
 QDRANT_URL =